PrimarchOfTheSpaceWolves/Python_In_Haste/README.md

 Open "Anaconda Prompt (miniconda3)" **as an administrator**; you should see ```(base)``` to the left of your terminal prompt.

+Administrator mode is necessary so environments are created and updated in the system installation directory (as opposed to somewhere in your user directory).

 ### Linux

 First, download the latest version: